tjebo/eye/README.md

 ## Important information

 **I do not assume responsability for your data or analysis**.
 Please remain always wary when working with data.
-If you get results that do not make sense, then it is likely that the data is in an unfortunate shape for which `eye` is not suitable.
-I tried to think of many possible ways to deal with messy data, but I am sure there will be far more creative ways out there to abuse data entries.
+If you do get results that do not make sense, there may be a chance that the data is in an unfortunate shape for which `eye` is not suitable.
+Although I tried to think of many possible ways to have peculiar shapes of data, I am sure there will be far more creative ways out there to abuse data when entering them into spreadsheets.

 **eye will work smoother with clean data** (any package will, really\!).
-[See here to learn about clean data.](https://tidyr.tidyverse.org/articles/tidy-data.html)
+[Learn about clean
+data.](https://tidyr.tidyverse.org/articles/tidy-data.html)

 In `eye`, there are not many rules to follow: